owlbarn/tutorial/chapters/neural-network.md

 ![Neural network module structure](../images/neural-network/neural_module.png "neural module")

-To understand how we do that, let's look at [@fig:neural-network:modules].
+To understand how we do that, let's look at the figure above.
 It shows the basic module architecture of the neural network module.
 The neural network in Owl mainly consists of two sub modules: `Neuron` and `Graph`.
 In the module system, they are built based on the Optimisation module, which are in turn based on the Algorithmic Differentiation module (`Algodiff`).